 Refresher training is an essential requirement of the Standard to ensure that staff and contractors maintain competence in safety procedures.

 Because job sites change, new chemicals are introduced, flammable liquids are bought from different suppliers, and flammable storage cabinets are updated as new technologies emerge, it’s not enough to deliver a 30-minute safety induction — and then expect duties to be perfectly carried out for years to come.

 Refresher training is essential in keeping staff up-to-date with any changes that may have occurred at your worksite.

 In addition to the original staff training sessions, refresher training should occur whenever:

 - Workers or contractors are observed not to be following safety procedures

 - Workers have spent significant time away from their normal duties (long service leave, sickness, site transfer)

 - Changes are made to operating procedures or new flammable liquids are introduced to the site

 IMPORTANT: You must keep permanent records of staff training including refresher sessions and updates, as well as the details of emergency and evacuation drills.
 These records will also help you to schedule refresher training.

-If you need more information about how to control risks and hazards associated with the flammable liquids used and held at your worksite, why not download our free eBook How to Reduce the Risk of Flammable Liquids in the Workplace.
-We take a closer look at the risk management process and apply it to the requirements of AS1940:2017 - The storage and handling of flammable and combustible liquids.
-Download it now by clicking on the image below.
+Would you like more information about how to control risks associated with the flammable liquids used and held at your worksite?
+Then why not download our free eBook?
+How to Reduce the Risk of Flammable Liquids in the Workplace will lead you step-by-step through the risk management process and explain how it applies to the requirements of AS 1940:2017 - The storage and handling of flammable and combustible liquids.
+Download your copy for free today by simply clicking on the below image.